-Recommended English names
+Recommended English Names

 In 2000, under the umbrella of the Fungus Conservation Forum, the British Mycological Society, Countryside Council for Wales, Environment Heritage Service (Northern Ireland), English Nature, Plantlife International and Scottish Natural Heritage joined forces to produce a list of recommended English names for approx 1,000 species of fungi in order to give them a more popular, accessible identity.
-Please, read more on the website of Plantlife:

 http://www.plantlife.org.uk